Sidney Clive: Military career

-Clive was commissioned into the Grenadier Guards in 1893, and promoted to lieutenant on 26 October 1897.
+Clive was commissioned into the Grenadier Guards in October 1893, and promoted to lieutenant on 26 October 1897.
 He took part in the military expedition to the Sudan in 1898, and was promoted to captain on 28 January 1900, during a temporary appointment as Adjutant of the 3rd battalion (19 January – 24 March 1900).
-He fought in the Second Boer War between 1900 and 1902; he was part of a detachment sent to South Africa in March 1900 to reinforce the 3rd battalion.
+He fought in the Second Boer War between 1900 and 1902; he was part of a detachment sent to South Africa on the SS "Umbria "in late March 1900 to reinforce the 3rd battalion.
 For his service in the war he was awarded the Distinguished Service Order (DSO).
 He attended Staff College, Camberley in 1903 and became a General Staff Officer at the War Office in 1905.

-He served in the First World War as Head of the British Mission at the French Army headquarters from 1915 to the end of the War and was invested as a Companion of the Order of the Bath.
-Clive also received several decorations from France, Belgium and Russia.
+He served in the First World War as Head of the British Mission at the French Army headquarters from 1915 to the end of the War, for which he was promoted to temporary lieutenant colonel whilst employed in that role.
+He was also invested as a Companion of the Order of the Bath.
+He was also appointed a Companion of the Order of St Michael and St George.
+Clive, who in January 1917 became a brevet colonel, also received several decorations from France, Belgium and Russia.

 After the War, in 1919, Clive was appointed Military Governor of Cologne and from 1919 to 1920, he was Commander of the 1st Infantry Brigade at Aldershot (as a temporary Brigadier).
 He was appointed British Military Representative to the Armaments Commission of the League of Nations in Geneva in 1921 and became Military attaché in Paris in 1924, rising to Major-General in the same year.
 He was appointed Director of Personal Services at the War Office in 1928 and Military Secretary in 1930.
 He was invested as a Knight Commander of the Order of the Bath (KCB) in 1933.

 Clive retired from the army in 1934, as a Lieutenant General, and served as Marshal of the Diplomatic Corps between 1934 and 1946 and as High Sheriff of Herefordshire in 1939.
 He was invested as a Knight Grand Cross of the Royal Victorian Order (GCVO) in 1937.
 Clive was a Justice of the Peace and the Deputy Lieutenant of Herefordshire.

 He died on 7 October 1959 in a disastrous fire at the family home, Perrystone Court, near Ross-on-Wye.